Casimir effect: Dynamical Casimir effect

 The dynamical Casimir effect is the production of particles and energy from an accelerated moving mirror.
 This reaction was predicted by certain numerical solutions to quantum mechanics equations made in the 1970s.
 In May 2011 an announcement was made by researchers at the Chalmers University of Technology, in Gothenburg, Sweden, of the detection of the dynamical Casimir effect.
 In their experiment, microwave photons were generated out of the vacuum in a superconducting microwave resonator.
 These researchers used a modified SQUID to change the effective length of the resonator in time, mimicking a mirror moving at the required relativistic velocity.
 If confirmed this would be the first experimental verification of the dynamical Casimir effect.
 In March 2013 an article appeared on the PNAS scientific journal describing an experiment that demonstrated the dynamical Casimir effect in a Josephson metamaterial.
 In July 2019 an article was published describing an experiment providing evidence of optical dynamical Casimir effect in a dispersion-oscillating fibre.
-In 2020, Frank Wilczek et al., resolved the information loss paradox associated with the moving mirror model of the dynamical Casimir effect.

-Analogies

-A similar analysis can be used to explain Hawking radiation that causes the slow "evaporation" of black holes (although this is generally visualized as the escape of one particle from a virtual particle–antiparticle pair, the other particle having been captured by the black hole).

-Constructed within the framework of quantum field theory in curved spacetime, the dynamical Casimir effect has been used to better understand acceleration radiation such as the Davies-Fulling-Unruh effect.
+In 2020, Frank Wilczek et al., proposed a resolution to the information loss paradox associated with the moving mirror model of the dynamical Casimir effect.
+Constructed within the framework of quantum field theory in curved spacetime, the dynamical Casimir effect (moving mirror) has been used to help understand the Unruh effect.

 Repulsive forces

-There are few instances wherein the Casimir effect can give rise to repulsive forces between uncharged objects.
+There are a few instances where the Casimir effect can give rise to repulsive forces between uncharged objects.
 Evgeny Lifshitz showed (theoretically) that in certain circumstances (most commonly involving liquids), repulsive forces can arise.
 This has sparked interest in applications of the Casimir effect toward the development of levitating devices.
 An experimental demonstration of the Casimir-based repulsion predicted by Lifshitz was carried out by Munday et al. who described it as "quantum levitation".
 Other scientists have also suggested the use of gain media to achieve a similar levitation effect, though this is controversial because these materials seem to violate fundamental causality constraints and the requirement of thermodynamic equilibrium (Kramers–Kronig relations).
 Casimir and Casimir–Polder repulsion can in fact occur for sufficiently anisotropic electrical bodies; for a review of the issues involved with repulsion see Milton et al. A notable recent development on repulsive Casimir forces relies on using chiral materials.
 Q.-D. Jiang at Stockholm University and Nobel Laureate Frank Wilczek at MIT show that chiral "lubricant" can generate repulsive, enhanced, and tunable Casimir interactions.

 Timothy Boyer showed in his work published in 1968 that a conductor with spherical symmetry will also show this repulsive force, and the result is independent of radius.
 Further work shows that the repulsive force can be generated with materials of carefully chosen dielectrics.